NoelOkumu/Eneza-Data-Science-Residential-training-2026/Day4/README.md

 6. Generating 3TC_Mutation Matrix

- _Note: y_test and y_train do not need transformation because they are already labellised_
+ _*Note*: y_test and y_train do not need transformation because they are already binarised

  ```
 ### Generate Mutation matrix (Feature Matrix) for X_train